dextergb/tweeter/README.md

-# Tweeter Project
+# Tweeter Project by Dexter GB

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This repository is built from the starter code provided by Lighthouse Labs.
+The goal is to build upon it and to practice HTML, CSS, JS, jQuery and AJAX front-end skills, as well as Node, Express and MongoDB back-end skills.

+## Skills on Display

+Front-end:

+- HTML
+- CSS
+- JS
+- jQuery
+- AJAX

+Back-end:

+- Node
+- Express
+- MongoDB

 ## Getting Started